stuffnting/gutenberg-block-examples/src/block-json/README.md

     import metadata from "./block-name.block.json";

-### The double enqueue problem
+### The double enqueue problem @@@@CHECK THIS@@@@

 In this example, the two blocks are registered from a single PHP file and a single index.js file, but each block has its own JSON file.
-One of the JSON files has the normal name of `block.json`, the other has the name `another-block-json.block.json`.
+When transpiled, one of the JSON files has the normal name of `block.json`, while the other has the name `another-block-json.block.json`.

 Because two blocks are registered, WordPress enqueues a JS file for each one.
 However, because both blocks are contained within the same JS file, that file gets enqueued twice, which leads to an error in the console: Block `myprefix/block-name` is already registered.